Click to Home

 and modification of the trail around the facility.

-In the City of Fremont, along the north side of the ACFCC upstream
+Location: In the City of Fremont, along the north side of the ACFCC upstream

 of Alameda County Water District Rubber Dam No. 1.
 Location Map.

-Design of the Shinn Pond diversion fish screen facility is
+Status: The design of the Shinn Pond diversion fish screen facility is

 currently in progress.

-The District received $445,000 in financial support for this project
+Funding: The District received $445,000 in financial support for this project

 from the California Department of Fish and Game Fisheries